gardener/documentation/hugo/content/050-tutorials/content/howto/bash_kubeconfig/_index.md

 ---
-title: KUBECONFIG context as bash prompt
+title: Kubeconfig context as bash prompt
 description: "Expose the active kubeconfig into the bash"
 type: tutorial-page
 level: beginner